 Bears were merciless, but motivated to beat them badly.
 After a prior loss

 George Marshall, called the team "quitters" and "cry babies."

 1941...Jeanette Rankin, the first woman elected to

 Congress, casts the sole vote

-1993...NAFTA (North American Free Trade Agreement) is signed into law by
+1993...The North American Free Trade Agreement (NAFTA) is signed into law by

-Mexico, eliminated all tariffs and trade restrictions between the three
+Mexico, eliminates all tariffs and trade restrictions between the three

 Alfred Lord Teenyson